Draft.dev

 What is a Developer Relations role in marketing?

-Developer Relations (DevRel) combines marketing, sales, and customer support for technical audiences.
+Developer Relations combines marketing, sales, and customer support for technical audiences.
 DevRels create technical content, run demos and workshops, speak at conferences, and build relationships with developer communities.
-It’s increasingly critical for tech startups.
+It is increasingly critical for tech startups and B2B SaaS companies where developers are the primary buyers.

 How much do marketing positions typically pay?